kaka-lin/Notes/DSA/Recursion/README.md

 ## Recurrence Relation

+A recurrence is an equation or inequality that descirbes a function in terms of its value on smaller inputs.

 There are two important things that one needs to figure out before implementing a recursive function:

 - `recurrence relation`: